-Each a series of The RBB Fund, Inc.
+A series of The RBB Fund, Inc. 3050 K Street NW, Suite 201 Washington, DC 20007

-The Securities and Exchange Commission ("SEC") has not approved or disapproved these securities or passed upon the adequacy of this prospectus.
+The Securities and Exchange Commission ("SEC") has not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.